JoshCheek/block_challenges/block_challenges.md

 <h3>Experiments</h3>

-What do you think this will return? `method(:puts).to_proc` can you prove it?
+<p>What do you think this will return? `method(:puts).to_proc` can you prove it?</p>

-Do both of these attributes (where return returns from, and how arguments match up) hold for both `lambda` and `->`?
+<p>Do both of these attributes (where return returns from, and how arguments match up)
+hold for both `lambda` and `->`?</p>

-What if you define a method from a block?
+<p>What if you define a method from a block?
-If you define a method from a block, can you get a method that behaves like a proc instead of a lambda?
+If you define a method from a block, can you get a method that behaves like a proc instead of a lambda?</p>

-There's another method that does a similar thing: `proc` how does this one behave?
+<p>There's another method that does a similar thing: `proc` how does this one behave?
-If you have access to Ruby 1.8, run these same experiments there... do you get the same results?
+If you have access to Ruby 1.8, run these same experiments there... do you get the same results?</p>

 <h2>Passing blocks from a local variable</h2>

-Sometimes you have a block as a Proc in a local variables, and you have a method that wants a block.
+<p>Sometimes you have a block as a Proc in a local variables,
+and you have a method that wants a block.
-You can pass the block using the `&syntax` where you invoke it.
+You can pass the block using the `&syntax` where you invoke it.</p>

-What do you expect this to print?
+<p>What do you expect this to print?</p>

 <div class="interactive-code">def block1(&block)
   block2(&block)